Huntingtown 68 Good

 What's it like Living in Huntingtown?

-Huntingtown, Maryland is a small city with a population of 3,029 residents.
-At 83%, the majority of the Huntingtown population is White; this is followed by 7% Asian and 5% Black.
+Huntingtown is a smaller city located in the state of Maryland.
+The city has a population of 3,130 residents.
+If we take a look at the last Census, the vast majority of the population falls within one racial group (83% White).
+Given that fact, Huntingtown could be considered less diverse than other cities.
 When traveling to work, spending unnecessary time in your vehicle is not ideal and downright frustrating.
 Across all of America, the average one way commute time is 26 minutes, unfortunately, living in Huntingtown offers up a higher than average one way commute time of 46 minutes.

 Best Places to Live in and Around Huntingtown